BACnet Stack

 Send BACnet WhoHas request to devices, and wait for responses.

-$ demo/dcc/bacdcc
+$ apps/dcc/bacdcc

 Usage: bacdcc device-instance state timeout [password]